dbrickma/NLP/README.md

   Executive Summary (2)

+  For this project, I developed Random Forest Regression models to predict total average inpatient charges across the country.
 The main tools used were pandas, matplotlib and scikit-learn.
 Cleaning the initial dataset took a few steps.

   Step 1: Eliminate spaces in column strings
   Step 2: Eliminate dollar signs in row values